Kristian Levring: The Intended

 In 2002, Levring co-wrote and directed The Intended.
 The film follows two British expatriates and their lives in a remote Asian ivory trading station during the early 1900s, where the small community falls apart under the pressures of the foreign lands and daily struggles to survive.
 The film has been described as, "an expressionistic and densely textured revisitation of The Heart of Darkness in the jungles of Malaysia."
 The film opened at the Toronto International Film Festival.
+Though the movie received mixed reviews, it was generally praised for intensity, striking visuals, and strong acting.

 Fear Me Not

-In 2008 Levring directed Fear Me Not.
+In 2008, Levring released Fear Me Not.
 The film explores the issues of prescription medication on the psychology of families, following the protagonist as they try the use of antidepressants to cure his malaise stemming from workaholism.
 The protagonist soon becomes paranoid and starts to fear his spouse.
 The plot is reminiscent of the narrative of Dr. Jekyll and Mr. Hyde, and debuted at the Toronto International Film Festival, where the rights were sold to IFC.
 The film also opened at the Toronto International Film Festival.